xshwlx2/GY4-HOME/README.md

 GY4-HOME
 ============
-Maybe you can find your partners here! ...
+Maybe you can find your partners here
 GY4-HOME